andybalham/blog-source-code/blog-posts/hexagonal-lambda-layers.md

 ## Packaging and deploying the layer

 The folder structure I chose is shown below.
 The layer contents are in the `layer\nodejs` folder.
-The `*Store*` files contain the data store classes which are in turn exported by the `data-access` file.
+The `*Store.ts` files contain the data store classes which are in turn exported by the `data-access.ts` file.
 There is a convention at play here, as for Node.js layers to work, the code must be in a `nodejs` folder.

-The `DataAccessLayer` file contains the [CDK](https://aws.amazon.com/cdk/) construct that will be used to deploy it.
+The `DataAccessLayer.ts` file contains the [CDK](https://aws.amazon.com/cdk/) construct that will be used to package and deploy the layer.

 ![Layer source folder structure](https://github.com/andybalham/blog-source-code/blob/master/blog-posts/images/hexagonal-lambda-layers/layer-src-folders.png?raw=true)